Mental health professional: Treatment diversity and community mental health

 Most qualified mental health professionals will refer a patient or client to another professional if the specific type of treatment needed is outside of their scope of practice.
 The main community concern is "zero rejection" from community services for individuals who have been termed "hard to serve" in the population ["schizophrenia"] ["dual diagnosis"] or who have additional needs such as mobility and sensory impairments.
 Additionally, many mental health professionals may sometimes work together using a variety of treatment options such as concurrent psychiatric medication and psychotherapy and supported housing.
 Additionally, specific mental health professionals may be utilized based upon their cultural and religious background or experience, as part of a theory of both alternative medicines and of the nature of helping and ethnicity.

 Primary care providers, such as internists, pediatricians, and family physicians, may provide initial components of mental health diagnosis and treatment for children and adults; however, family physicians in some states refuse to even prescribe a psychotropic medication deferring to separately funded "medication management" services.
 Community programs in the categorical field of mental health were designed (1970s) to have a personal family physician for every client in their programs, except for institutional settings and nursing facilities which have only one or two for a large facility (1980, 2013).

 In particular, family physicians are trained during residency in interviewing and diagnostic skills, and may be quite skilled in managing conditions such as ADHD in children and depression in adults.
 Likewise, many (but not all) pediatricians may be taught the basic components of ADHD diagnosis and treatment during residency.
 In many other circumstances, primary care physicians may receive additional training and experience in mental health diagnosis and treatment during their practice years.

 Relative effectiveness

-Both primary care physicians (GPs) and psychiatrist are just as effective (in terms of remission rates) for the treatment of depression.
+Both primary care physicians (PCP) (also known as General Practitioners (GP)) and psychiatrist are just as effective (in terms of remission rates) for the treatment of depression.
 However, treatment resistant depression, suicidal, homicidal ideation, psychosis and catatonia should be handled by mental health specialists.
 Treatment-resistant depression (or treatment refractory depression) refers to depression which remains at large after at least two antidepressant medications have been trailed on their own.